 An eventflag has an associated bit pattern expressing the state of its events, and a wait queue for tasks waiting on these events.
 Sometimes the bit pattern of an eventflag is simply called an eventflag.
 A task is able to set specified bits when an event occurs and is able to clear specified bits when necessary.
-Tasks waiting for events to occur will wait until at least one bit or every bit in the eventflag bit pattern is set.
+Tasks waiting for events to occur will wait until every specified bit in the eventflag bit pattern is set.
 Tasks waiting for an eventflag are placed in the eventflag's wait queue.